Tag: family history

 Beaumont had been teaching young Edmond how to tend to the various plants on his estate.
 He taught him how to hand-pollinate a watermelon plant.
 Beaumont had previously planted vanilla beans, and had just one vine growing for over twenty years, but was also unable to produce any beans on the vine.
 Young Edmond began to study the plant and made a discovery.
 He carefully probed the plant and found the part of the flower that produced the pollen.
 Edmond then discovered the stigma, the part of the plant that needed to be dusted with the pollen to produce the bean.
 He used a blade of grass to separate the two flaps and properly fertilized the plant.

 Shortly afterwards, while walking through the gardens, Beaumont noticed two packs of vanilla beans flourishing on the vine and was astonished when young Edmond told him that he was responsible for the pollination.”[m]
 Edmond was 12 when he made this discovery.
 He would teach other plantations on pollination.
 He was awarded his freedom.
-He was never paid for his discovery, he did outreach the govenor regarding payment, but never received a response.
+He was never paid for his discovery; he did reach out to the governor regarding payment, but never received a response.

 Vanilla Ice Cream and Segregation